tam0w/valorant-data-extraction/docs/INSTALLATION.md

 ## Step 3: Install Dependencies

 Practistics relies on a few other Python packages to do its job.
-We need to install these dependencies before we can run the tool:
+Choose the installation path that matches your system:

 1. Open a terminal and navigate to the folder where you extracted Practistics.
 You can do this using the `cd` command.
 For example, if you extracted Practistics to a folder called `practistics` in your Documents folder, you would type: